chinamike65/hugo-tuolesi/content/book3/book3en.md

 271

-A Buddha has sixty-four qualities of speech .
+A Buddha has sixty-four qualities of speech.

 Master Tsongkhapa said on the basis of the Ocean of Clouds of Praise: The Essence of Truth: